 Mod.
-Revised Submiss (December 2011) gy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough, new text is underlined ) MM27 8.
+Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) Reasons M27 8.
 Core Policies 8.1.47 84 In order to meet the requirements for Biddulph, land is also proposed for a new community development on the edge of the urban area to the west of the bypass (around 280 houses on greenfield land - excluding the existing playing fields).
 With a 10% allowance for slippage on constrained sites (72 81 dwellings), this would leave a need for around an additional 100 200 dwellings to be identified on other urban extension sites.
 These would have to be in the green belt given the lack of other non-green belt sites and will require minor changes to the boundaries of the green belt which will be reviewed as part of the Site Allocations DPD and the review of the Core Strategy.
 As with Leek, in order to provide flexibility to ensure the requirements for Biddulph are able to be met and provide a more sustainable mix of housing sites, it is considered that, rather than identifying any additional broad locations, there should be an allowance for small urban extensions to come forward, if required to supplement the provision in the urban areas and area 4.
 These would not be identified in the Core Strategy, but would come forward through the Site Allocations DPD and be capable of providing up to around 100 200 dwellings in total.
 The total actual provision from past completions, current commitments, allocations and small sites after deducting an allowance for slippage would be 1100 1188 dwellings for Biddulph (see figure 12).
-MM28 8.
-Core Policies Figure 12 - Anticipated Housing Provision for Biddulph 81 TOTAL REQUIREMENT 1100 1200 Completions since 2006 102 115 Current commitments 278 272 New allocations - within the urban area 312 300 New allocations - West of Bypass (Area 4) 280 MM29 8.
-Core Policies SS5c - Cheadle Area Strategy 86 Amend Part 1, 2nd bullet point as follows: allocating a range of deliverable housing sites both within the urban area an urban area.
-Sites within the urban area shall be in locations across the town accessibility to services and facilities with priority-encouragement being giv developed (brownfield) sites.
-Sites on land adjacent to the urban area shall relate well to the urban area, can be assimilated into the landscape, and wou infrastructure improvements for the benefit of that part of the town.
-Sites fo development will be identified and phased through the Site Allocations DPD which have good ren to previously be in locations which ald help secure or new housing
+To reflect the increase in housing requirement and latest housing land monitoring.
+M28 8.
+Core Policies Figure 12 - Anticipated Housing Provision for Biddulph 81 TOTAL REQUIREMENT 4100 1200 Completions since 2006 402 115 Current commitments 278 272 New allocations - within the urban area 312 300 New allocations - West of Bypass (Area 4) 280 New allocations - small urban extensions in the green belt 400 200 Small sites allowance 100 1172 1267 TOTAL POTENTIAL PROVISION 4172 1267 Slippage allowance -72 -81 TOTAL ACTUAL PROVISION 41400 1186 Over/under provision θ -14 To reflect the increase in housing requirement and latest housing land monitoring.
+M29 8.
+Core Policies SS5c - Cheadle Area Strategy 86 Amend Part 1, 2nd bullet point as follows: allocating a range of deliverable housing sites both within the urban area and, on land adjacent to the urban area.
+Sites within the urban area shall be in locations across the town which have good accessibility to services and facilities with priority being given to previously developed (brownfield) sites.
+Sites on land adjacent to the urban area shall be in locations which relate well to the urban area, can be assimilated into the landscape, and would help secure infrastructure improvements for the benefit of that part of the town.
+Sites for new housing development will be identified and phased through the Site Allocations DPD within the following broad locations and in the following priority To reflect the deletion of area 2 as a broad location.